Superman (Earth-One): Fictional biography

-It also at this time that Superman's purpose began to change.
-Whereas the more whimsical Silver Age uncritically showed him solving every problem he came across—no matter how small—and regularly raising billions for charity, writer Elliot S. Maggin addressed this in his "Must there be a Superman".
+It was also at this time that Superman's purpose began to change.
+Whereas the more whimsical Silver Age uncritically showed him solving every problem he came across—no matter how small—and regularly raising billions for charity, writer Elliot S. Maggin addressed this in his "Must There be a Superman".
 There, the Guardians of the Universe (whose own Green Lanterns cannot directly interfere in mundane affairs) took note of all this and began to worry that he was robbing humanity of its initiative by solving every problem.
 They explained this to Superman who, on returning to Earth, saw that people actually were becoming dependent on him and so decided that, unless lives were at stake, he would no longer do for ordinary humans what they could do for themselves.
 This remained in place for the rest of the Bronze Age.

 He also managed to restore the city of Kandor and placed it on people on an uninhabited world that was promptly named New Krypton.